 A retention period of at least 72 hours or more in the OpLog to ensure the OpLog does not get purged before Hevo can read it.(Recommended).
 Read OpLog Alerts.

-Configuring MongoDB as a Source in Hevo
+Perform the following steps to configure MongoDB as a Source in Hevo:

-1. Pipeline Mode
+Select the Pipeline Mode

 Select how you want Hevo to read your data from the MongoDB Source: